PuruVJ/summit-talk-fall2022/slides.md

 <!--
 Props to Ethan Herr for creating this amazing library.
 Ethan Herr,  If you are watching this, stop.

-Here, we have all these props you can pass to ConfettiExplosion.
+So, Here, we have all these props you can pass to ConfettiExplosion.
 We are gonna make sure to get all the props working in our version too!
 -->

 ---